-Examples of Problems Solved using MECHANICA
+Examples of Problems Solved using Creo Simulate

-To give you a taste of what is to come, here are four examples of what you will be able to do with MECHANICA on completion of these tutorials.
-The first three examples are all solved with Structure and include a simple analysis, a parametric study called a sensitivity analysis, and a design optimization.
+To give you a taste of what is to come, here are four examples of what you will be able to do on completion of this tutorial.
+The first three examples are structural problems and include a simple analysis, a parametric study called a sensitivity analysis, and a design optimization.
 The fourth example is a thermal analysis where the temperature distribution is brought back into a stress analysis to compute thermally induced stresses.

-Example #1: Analysis
+Example #1: Stress Analysis

-This is the "bread and butter" type of problem for MECHANICA.
-A model is defined by some geometry (in 2D or 3D) in the geometry pre-processor.
+This is the "bread and butter" type of problem for Creo.
+A model is defined by some geometry (in 2D or 3D) in the geometry pre-processor (Creo Parametric).
 This is not as simple or transparent as it sounds, as discussed below.
-The model is transferred into MECHANICA where material properties are specified, loads and constraints are applied, and one of several different types of analysis can be run on the model.
+The model is transferred into Creo Simulate where material properties are specified, loads and constraints are applied, and one of several different types of analysis can be run on the model.
 In the figure at the right, a model of a somewhat crude connecting rod is shown.
 This part is modeled using 3D solid elements.
-The hole at the large end is fixed and a lateral bearing load is applied to the inside surface of the hole at the other end.
+The surface of the hole at the large end is fixed and a lateral bearing load is applied to the inside surface of the hole at the other end.